Tejas Patel: Recognition

-Tejas Patel, whose name was listed in the 18th edition of Marquis Who's Who, He is a recipient of Dr. K. Sharan Cardiology Excellence Award from the Indian Medical Association.
-The Government of India awarded him the highest Indian medical award of Dr. B. C. Roy Award in 2005 and Padma Shri in 2015.
+Tejas Patel, whose name was listed in the 18th edition of Marquis Who's Who, is a recipient of the Dr. K. Sharan Cardiology Excellence Award from the Indian Medical Association.
+The Government of India awarded him the Dr. B. C. Roy Award, the highest Indian medical award, in 2005 and the Padma Shri in 2015.
+In 2024, he was further recognized with the Padma Bhushan and named a Master Fellow of SCAI (MSCAI).